Most people know the basics of U.S. presidents, like when they served and their political party.

 For instance, did you know that President James Buchanan was the only President never to marry?

-Or how about former President William Henry Harrison, who died on his 32nd day in office from pneumonia after delivering the longest inauguration speech ever at two hours long?
+Or how about President William Henry Harrison, who died on his 32nd day in office from pneumonia after delivering the longest inauguration speech ever at two hours long?

 The following list goes over each president with some fun facts!

 Washington’s teeth were made out of gold, lead, elephant, and donkey teeth.

 As if that wasn’t weird enough, in his will, he also requested that his slaves be freed after both he and his wife died.

 However, this part of the will was struck down by Mount Vernon’s executor, who deemed freeing the slaves as too risky because of their “depraved habits in the arts of running away.”

 Washington was well-known as a talented dancer and was admired for his movement on the dance floor.